eurrizaga/videoclub/README.md

 * We get the tools we depend upon via `npm`, the [node package manager][npm].
 * We get the angular code via `bower`, a [client-side code package manager][bower].

-We have preconfigured `npm` to automatically run `bower` so we can simply do:

 ### Run the Application